Summary jurisdiction: Procedure

 The court has power to order costs to be paid by the prosecutor or the defendant.
 Where the order is made on a conviction it is enforceable by imprisonment in default of payment or sufficient distress.

-The extent of the local jurisdiction of justices exercising summary jurisdiction is defined by s.
-46 of the act of 1879 with reference to offences committed on the boundaries of two jurisdictions or during journeys or on the sea or rivers or in harbours.
+The extent of the local jurisdiction of justices exercising summary jurisdiction is defined by section 46 of the Summary Jurisdiction Act 1879 with reference to offences committed on the boundaries of two jurisdictions or during journeys or on the sea or rivers or in harbours.

 Proceedings under the Bastardy Acts are regulated by special legislation, but as to proof of service and the enforcement of orders and appeals are assimilated to convictions under the Summary Jurisdiction Acts.
 The same rule applies (except as to appeals) to orders made under the Summary Jurisdiction (Married Women) Act 1895, as amended by the Licensing Act 1902.

 A warrant of arrest is executed by the constable or person to whom it is directed within the local jurisdiction of the issuing court; or a fresh pursuit within seven miles of its boundaries, without endorsement, in the rest of England and Wales, and in Scotland, the Channel Islands and Isle of Man after endorsement by a competent magistrate of the place where the accused is, and in Ireland by a justice of the peace or an inspector of constabulary.
-An English summons to a defendant or witness, except in respect of civil debts, is served in Scotland after endorsement by a competent magistrate there (Summary Jurisdiction Process Act 1881 (44 & 45 Vict. c.
-24)).
-The attendance of a witness who is in prison is obtained by writ of habeas corpus or by a secretary of state's order under the Prison Act 1898.
+An English summons to a defendant or witness, except in respect of civil debts, is served in Scotland after endorsement by a competent magistrate there.
+(Note: Summary Jurisdiction Process Act 1881 (44 & 45 Vict. c.
+24)) The attendance of a witness who is in prison is obtained by writ of habeas corpus or by a secretary of state's order under the Prison Act 1898.
 If a witness does not attend on summons, he can be brought to the court by warrant, and if he will not answer questions lawfully put to him may be sent to prison for seven days or until he sooner consents to answer.